requirejs/require-cs/README.md

     define ['cs!util'], (util) ->
         util.doSomething

+[Literate CoffeeScript](http://coffeescript.org/#literate) was introduced in CoffeeScript 1.5.0.
+To utilize this feature with this plugin you will need to have downloaded >= 1.5.0 of CoffeeScript and qualify the file (with extension) of the literate module you wish to use.

+A dependency on the literate module `app.litcoffee`:

+    require ['cs!app.litcoffee'], (litapp) ->
+      litapp.foo()
+      # ...

+Or a dependency on the literate module `util.coffee.md`:

+    define ['cs!util.coffee.md'], (litutil) ->
+      litutil.doSomething()
+      # ...

+Note: This plugin supports a mixture of literate and regular CoffeeScript files in the same project.

 **VERY IMPORTANT**: Only define anonymous modules using CoffeeScript.
 Otherwise, the optimization work will not happen correctly -- the name of the module is changed to allow inlining of the translated JS content.